Consensys/quorum/docs/Consensus/ibft/ibft.md

 Committed seal calculation:

-Committed seal is calculated by each of the validator signing the hash along with `COMMIT_MSG_CODE` message code of its private key.
+Committed seal is calculated by each of the validators signing the hash along with `COMMIT_MSG_CODE` message code of its private key.
 The calculation is as follows:

 - `Committed seal`: `SignECDSA(Keccak256(CONCAT(Hash, COMMIT_MSG_CODE)), PrivateKey)`.
 - `CONCAT(Hash, COMMIT_MSG_CODE)`: Concatenate block hash and `COMMIT_MSG_CODE` bytes.
 - `PrivateKey`: Signing validator's private key.

-## History
+## Provenance
 Istanbul BFT implementation in Quorum is based on [EIP 650](https://github.com/ethereum/EIPs/issues/650).
 It has been updated since the EIP was opened to resolve safety issues by introducing locking.